bgporter/wastebook/notes.md

 - Publication date
 - Modification date
 - Author
-- Public/private
+- Public/private (bool? multi-value state?)
-- Tags (list)
+- Tags (list, extracted from text; anything that's _#tagname_)
 - Title
-- Slug (generated from title, used as friendly URL, not manually editable)
+- Slug (generated from title, used as friendly URL, not manually editable, must be unique per-user.)
-- Image file
+- Image file (if present, packaged with post in e.g. RSS.
+A post can have any number of embedded image files...)
 - Text (do we maintain a list for versioning?, If so, we also need a current version value.)
 - Summary/synopsis (short tl;dr version that might be used e.g. in RSS/twitter when available)
 - ViewCount